peppersec/tornado-vault-and-gas-proposal/scripts/dune_queries_list.md

 # Dune Analytics queries to determine locked torn

-I looked at the difference between locked and unlocked tokens:
+I looked at the difference between locked and unlocked tokens for the governance vault upgrade, due to us simplifying to not have to include migration logic which each user would have to call:

 https://dune.xyz/queries/133750